Tiki Bars

 Kahuna Tiki

 Kahuna Tiki initially opened without a liquor license and was only a sushi restaurant.
-A liquor license was added in June 2015, but for beer & wine only, no hard alcohol, so the tropical drinks on offer are made with sake, soju and the like (Their second location, Kahuna Tiki TU, has a full liquor license and an expanded cocktail menu featuring drinks with hard alcohol).
+A liquor license was added in June 2015, but for beer & wine only, no hard alcohol, so the tropical drinks on offer were made with sake, soju and the like (Their second location, Kahuna Tiki TU, has a full liquor license and an expanded cocktail menu featuring drinks with hard alcohol).

 Don the Beachcomber - at the Royal Lahaina Resort